IvanAjdu/UnityLearn_CWC_Prototype1_CarControl/Skills.md

-Skills:
-Level 1 Application Scripting;
+Application Scripting:
-Prototype new concepts;
+Prototype new concepts

-Level 1 Code Comprehension;
+Code Comprehension:
-Interpret simple code;
+Interpret simple code
-Improve simple code using the features of an IDE.
+Improve simple code using the features of an IDE